FredrickB/calico-flow-logs-otlphttp-exporter/README.md

 payload.

 > [!NOTE]
-> Numerical enums are converted to strings
+> Numerical enums are converted to strings.

 Example output: